d1jun/health_assistant/DOCUMENTATION.md

 # Proposed Solution + MVP

+To solve this problem, let's ingest data from multiple sources and normalize it into a data model, then use ML anomaly detection to interpret relationships, and then present AI-generated health insights in a story-centered dashboard.

 Create a dashboard that aggregates the user's health data and packages it up into a digestible weekly summary.
-The dahsboard will contain components for a wellness score (based on aggregated and normalized data) and notable trends (based on ML anomaly detection) and insight suggestion (prompt-based LLM).
+The dashboard will contain components for a wellness score (based on aggregated and normalized data) and notable trends (based on ML anomaly detection) and insight suggestion (prompt-based LLM).

 The wellness score gives the user a high-level overview of their personal health for that week.

     Wellness Score: 67/100

-The notable trends gives the user a deeper insight into anomalies that could be affecting their overall well-being.
+The notable trends give the user a deeper insight into anomalies that could be affecting their overall well-being.

 The suggested action provides the user with a change that should positively impact their wellness score.
 Feed the LLM the calculation for the wellness score; ask the LLM to suggest a plan to improve the low score category.